andrewt3000/MachineLearning/LinearRegression.md

 ###Week 3 Logistic regression
 Regularization factor (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

+###Week 5 Neural Networks
+L is the number of layers.
+K number of output units.

+#How to train a neural network:
+1. randomize initial weights.
+2. Implement forward propagation. hϴ(xi)
+3. Implement cost function J(ϴ)
+4. Implement backprop to compute partial derivative of cost function with respect to theta. for 1 through m  (each training example)
+5. Do gradient checking
+6. Use gradient descent.